International-Data-Spaces-Association/IDSA-Rulebook/005_Roles.md

 common roles without claiming to be exhaustive.
 In practice, it has proven useful to first implement the essential roles that are necessary for the data space to function.
-Three roles should be established first: provider, consumer, and intermediary services.
+Three roles should be established first: data provider, data consumer, and intermediary services.

 ### Data consumer